Dark Web Monitoring for Healthcare: Protect Patient Data

 Phishing remains one of the most effective ways to steal credentials.
 Attackers create convincing fake login pages that capture credentials in real-time.
 Modern phishing kits can even intercept MFA codes, forwarding them to attackers before they expire.

 Spear phishing targets specific individuals with personalized attacks.
-Business email compromise often starts with a phishing email that captures an executive’s credentials.
+Email account takeover often starts with a phishing email that captures an executive’s credentials, giving attackers full access to sensitive communications and contacts.

 Credential stuffing takes previously leaked credentials and tests them against new targets at scale.
 Attackers use botnets to distribute login attempts across thousands of IP addresses, evading rate limiting and detection.